-After you create a pair, you should verify that the pair setup is correct before granting users access to the pair or running policies on the pair.
+After you create a pair, you should verify that the pair setup is correct before you grant users access to the pair or before you run policies on the pair.

 Data is not moved between the primary path and secondary path until you associate the policy with one or more policies, or until you move a specified list of files or folders by using the move command.
-For information about creating policies, see Section 3.9.2, "Add a Policy," on page 46.
-For information about moving specified files or folders, see Section 3.8.13, "Move a List of Files or Folders in a Pair," on page 43.
+For information about creating policies, see Section 3.9.2, "Add a Policy," on page 56.
+For information about moving specified files or folders, see Section 3.8.14, "Move a List of Files or Folders in a Pair," on page 53.